Unisphere: Globe

 The Unisphere is the world's largest globe.
 It measures 120 ft in diameter, rises 140 ft, and weighs 700,000 lb.
 Including its 100 ST inverted tripod base, which is made of sturdy low-alloy steel, the Unisphere weighs 900,000 lb.
 The globe is constructed of Type 304L stainless steel.
 The continents on the globe are fabricated with a special texture-pattern by Rigidized Metals Corporation.
 The horizontal beams on the frame are meant to represent longitude lines.
 Over five hundred pieces of steel were used in the construction of the globe.
-The Unisphere is tilted at an angle of 23.5 degrees, which is Earth's normal tilt.
+The Unisphere is tilted at an angle of 23.5 degrees, which is the angle of the Earth's equatorial plane to the plane of its orbit about the sun.

 Three large orbit rings of stainless steel encircle the Unisphere at various angles.
 These orbit rings are believed to represent the tracks of Yuri Gagarin, the first man in space; John Glenn, the first American to orbit Earth; and Telstar, the first active communications satellite.
 The early design was to have a ring for each of a dozen satellites in place at the time of the World's Fair.
 This proved impractical, not only in the number of satellites but also in the height of their orbits and the fact that geostationary satellites had no orbit path.
 As a result, a symbolic number of three was chosen for aesthetic reasons.
 The three rings were connected with aircraft cable to the rest of the structure.
 Another proposal entailed having lights revolve around the satellite rings, but this idea was also decided against.

 The landmasses of the Unisphere are made of metal sheets that are laid in contours.
 The shapes had to be placed at regular intervals while also accurately representing the globe, and could not be cross-braced or overly thick; furthermore, wind was trapped by the shapes' concave inner surfaces.
 As such, a stress transfer pattern was developed, and the meridians and parallels were varied in dimension, thereby making the Unisphere structurally stable as well as accurate in design.
 U.S. Steel's administrative vice president Austin J. Paddock said that some 670 mathematical equations needed to be solved simultaneously to determine the exact layout of the Unisphere.
 The shape of the steel sheets was devised using a computer.
 The surface area of the landmasses totals over 13000 ft2, effectively acting as a large sail.